- Business Studies

 The Courses that we run

-In Years 7 and 8 all students follow the Key Stage 3 ICT National Curriculum.
+In Years 7, 8 and 9 all students follow the Key Stage 3 ICT National Curriculum.
 Each student has two ICT lessons per fortnight.
 These are mixed ability.
-A special two-year curriculum has been designed that enables students to become confident with using Microsoft and Macromedia programmes.
-The syllabus includes how to search the Web efficiently; making professional presentations; graphics: making games; control; using data and modelling spreadsheets.
+A three-year curriculum has been designed that enables students to become confident with using Microsoft and Macromedia programmes; to try out various programming environments and be aware of the impact of technology systems.
+The syllabus includes an understanding of the effects that the Internet has; how to search the Web efficiently; making professional presentations; graphics: making games; control; using data and modelling spreadsheets.

 Students follow the Edexcel Applied ICT course.
 AS students take three units - the Information Age, the Digital Economy and the Knowledge Worker.
-AS students learn project management and reach a high standard in databases and spreadsheets.
-Students who have not gained the equivalent of GCSE grade C take a short course so that they can gain Functional Skills level 2.
+A2 students learn project management and reach a high standard in databases and spreadsheets.

 Items of particular interest